RobbsX/AccessArt/README.md

 - Data Leaks (massive expenses for companies)
 - Legal Issues (GDPR)

 However, users could also store their data themselves.
-The founder of the web, Sir Tim Berners-Lee, founded the {SOLID project}(https://solidproject.org) that enables users to have control over their data by storing it on their own POD.
+The founder of the web, Sir Tim Berners-Lee, founded the [SOLID project](https://solidproject.org) that enables users to have control over their data by storing it on their own POD.
 This pod can be your own server, or you use a trusted third-party.

 Sounds interesting?
 Right!
 But how does the developer site look like?
 That's what we try to figure out!